 This spicy dish form Northern Thailand is also called Burmese curry.
 With its very distinctive taste, this curry has no equivalent in Thai cuisine.
-Give it a try and you'll enjoy unique flavors.
+Give it a try and enjoy unique flavors.

 1 teaspoon shrimp paste

-Curry sauce Curry paste prepared according to the above recipe
+Curry paste prepared according to the above recipe

-15 g ginger, cut in fine julienne
+15 g ginger, cut into thin julienne strips